Clear Creek High School (Colorado): History

 Prior to 2002, Clear Creek High School was located in Idaho Springs, in the building that housed both the high school and Clear Creek Middle School.
 After the construction of the new high school on the top of Floyd Hill near Evergreen, Colorado, the middle school and high school were separated.
 In January 2009, however, the Clear Creek County School Board decided to move the middle school back in with the high school due to financial concerns.
 The middle school merged with the high school into the new building in the fall of 2009.

 Faculty

 Clear Creek High School employed 16 full-time and seven part-time teachers during the 2007–2008 academic year, who had an average of 12 years' teaching experience.

 Athletics

 Clear Creek High School is a 2A/3A classified athletic school.

 The Clear Creek football team competes in the 1A Metro League.
-The stadium remains in Idaho Springs and can be seen up close from the interstate.
+As of 2021 the school has a new stadium located on site.

 The Clear Creek girls' basketball team competed in the 2A State Championship game for the first time in school history in 2018.
 Coached by Marc Gorenstein, the team's record was 24–3 at the end of the 2018 season.